albeeboy/cats-meow-dev-challenge/README.md

 Due to time limitations, the contents of the `dist` folder are synced to this hosted site directory: https://cristancho.net/cats-meow-dev-challenge/.
 However, any PHP enabled web server will do.
 Use either `sftp` on the command line of an FTP client of your choice to connect to your server and upload the files.

 In future, it would be a good idea to set up a pipeline script that installs dependencies, generates the dist folder and copies it to your web server of choice.
-There are many ways to do this, depending on your hosting plan,
+There are many ways to do this, depending on your hosting plan.